d5/tengo/docs/tutorial.md

 ### Operator Precedences

-Unary operators have the highest precedence, and, ternary operator has the lowest precendece.
+Unary operators have the highest precedence, and, ternary operator has the lowest precedence.
 There are five precedence levels for binary operators.
 Multiplication operators bind strongest, followed by addition operators, comparison operators, `&&` (logical AND), and finally `||` (logical OR):

 | Precedence | Operator |
 | :---: | :---: |